Rebuilding Our Intuition After Betrayal - An Interview with Dr. Piper Grant

 Or while you're standing in line do you notice yourself wanting to get out and get on with your errands?
 Or are you dreading something that's coming up at the end of the day?
 So what ever it is, start in conversation with your body.

 Why I say conversation is because specifically I'm looking at bringing that voice of your gut instinct of what your body is telling you and bringing that to the surface.

-There's a women Anne Cornell who teaches in her practice with mindfulness the welcoming of the feeling whatever it is.
-Like saying hello to that feeling.
+There's a woman, Anne Cornell, who teaches in her practice with mindfulness to welcome the feeling, whatever it is.
+Like, saying hello to that feeling.
 So if you're feeling anxious you say 'oh, I'm feeling anxious!' and I say hello to that.